New Book Releases | April 21, 2026

 What are the best new book releases for April 21, 2026?

-The biggest releases for April 21, 2026 include Six Bullets and a Crown by Alexis Calder (a romantasy western from Red Tower Books with a 450K print run), Witch Queen Rising (a New Orleans witchy debut), Thistlemarsh (a post-WWI Faerie romance), Would I Lie to You (a spy-next-door thriller for fans of Finlay Donovan), Beasts of the Briar Book 5 by Elizabeth Helen, Love Overboard, Kings of Sin Book 6 by Ana Huang, Livonia Chow Mein, and Small Town Girls by Jayne Anne Phillips.
+The biggest releases for April 21, 2026 include King of Gluttony by Ana Huang (the sixth book in the bestselling Kings of Sin series), Witch Queen Rising (a New Orleans witchy debut), Thistlemarsh (a post-WWI Faerie romance), Would I Lie to You (a spy-next-door thriller for fans of Finlay Donovan), Beasts of the Briar Book 5 by Elizabeth Helen, The Book Witch by Meg Shaffer, Love Overboard, Livonia Chow Mein, and Small Town Girls by Jayne Anne Phillips.

 What new romantasy books come out April 21, 2026?

 April 21 delivers several strong romantasy releases.
-Six Bullets and a Crown by Alexis Calder is the biggest — an enemies-to-lovers romantasy set in an Old West-inspired wasteland where magic destroyed the environment.
 Witch Queen Rising is a New Orleans witchy debut with Anne Rice vibes.
 Thistlemarsh is a post-WWI historical fantasy romance with a Faerie bargain.
-And Beasts of the Briar Book 5 continues Elizabeth Helen's popular series.
+Beasts of the Briar Book 5 continues Elizabeth Helen's popular series.
+And The Book Witch by Meg Shaffer is a cozy, bookish love letter to reading from the author of The Wishing Game.

 What new thriller books are out the week of April 21, 2026?